Active Exploration via Autoregressive Generation of Missing Data: Theoretical results

 \end{lemma} \begin{proof} By the definition of the expected loss in \eqref{eq:pop_loss}, and the chain rule of KL divergence:

-The second equality is the uses the chain rule and some manipulation of logarithms.
-The third equality is the chain rule of probability.
-The final equality applies the definition of KL divergence. \end{proof}
+The second equality uses the chain rule and properties of logarithms.
+The third equality uses the chain rule of probability.
+The last equality uses the definition of KL divergence. \end{proof}